prantlf/vp/README.md

     Commands:
-      link          links the current module to the global ~./vmodules directory version       prepare the current module for publishing a new version (update changelog, bump version, commit and tag the change) publish       publish a new version prepared earlier by `vp version`
+      link          links the current module to the global ~./vmodules directory unlink        remove the current module link from the global ~./vmodules version       prepare the current module for publishing a new version (update changelog, bump version, commit and tag the change) publish       publish a new version prepared earlier by `vp version`